Burbano-Lab/wheat-clonal-linage/04_Phylogenetic_Analyses.md

 *BactDating*           | (https://github.com/xavierdidelot/BactDating)
 *R*                    | (https://cran.r-project.org/)

-After removing those samples where recombination is present (see [3.
-Recombination analyses](/03_Recombination_Analyses.md)), we thinned the dataset to the B71 clonal lineag and the PY0925 cluster (also clonal) which can be used as an outgroup.
-We kept positions with no-missing data.
+To carry out the phylogenetic analysis we only used non-recombining genetic groups (clonal lineages) (see [3.
+Recombination analyses](/03_Recombination_Analyses.md)).
+The final dataset included all isolates from the B71 and the PY0925 clonal lineages (the latter was used as outgroup).
+We only used positions with no-missing data (full information).

 ```bash
 bcftools view -a -S B71clust_PY0925clust.list wheat-blast.snps.filtered.vcf.gz |